oasisprotocol/old-docs/tutorials/ballot.md

 Testing accounts are created using `oasis_test::create_account`.

 You can now run the test using `oasis test`.
-(protip: use `oasis test -- --nocapture` to pass through stdout and stderr).
+(Protip: use `oasis test -- --nocapture` to pass through stdout and stderr.)
 This will run your tests using the blockchain simulator in `oasis-test`.
 If all goes well, you should see your test pass.
 Okay, so maybe there was no bug, but at least you now know how to test your service!